Feasibility Study for the Future Circular Collider continues until Spring 2025

 CERN’s main facility, the LHC, will complete its mission around 2040, and the international particle physics community is already working on various options for the design of the accelerator that could succeed it - the Future Circular Collider (FCC).

-The FCC Feasibility Study started in 2020, and the investigations on the ground got under way in 2023.
-In February 2024, the Study reached its mid-point.
 Set to conclude in 2025, the Study is investigating the technical and financial viability of the FCC at CERN, including its geological feasibility and environmental impact, as well as the required infrastructures and civil engineering, and the design of the detectors; it also included R&D on the technologies needed to ensure the efficiency and sustainability of the proposed collider.

 Detailed information about the FCC study is available in our explainer "Future Circular Collider Study".